unic/estatico-nou/packages/estatico-stylelint/README.md

 /**
  * CSS linting task
- * Uses Stylelint to lint (and possibly autofix files in the future) *
+ * Uses Stylelint to lint (and optionally auto-fix files) *
  * Using `--watch` (or manually setting `env` to `{ watch: true }`) starts file watcher
  * When combined with `--skipBuild`, the task will not run immediately but only after changes